Who Should Recondition My Seals?

 Even if the non-OEM repair shop can identify the Seal OEM’s proprietary material grade from a drawing, they will have to substitute another grade because the original is proprietary.
 Changing carbon-graphite, carbide face material or an elastomer compound can negatively affect performance.

 Some mechanical seals are assembled with sealants or lubricants to improve performance during the start-up and break-in period.
-It is unlikely the non-OEM repair shop will be aware of this, as these notes are in factory assembly procedures and seldom appear on the top assembly drawings sent to customers.
+It is unlikely the non-OEM repair shop will be aware of this when reconditioning a seal, as these notes are in factory assembly procedures and seldom appear on the top assembly drawings sent to customers.
 Obviously, performance of the seal could be negatively affected if a necessary sealant or lubricant is omitted during assembly.

 You ultimately choose whether you send your used seals to the Seal OEM or to a non-OEM repair shop.
 Price and delivery obviously enter into the decision process.
 The trade-off, however, could turn out to be lower seal reliability and higher safety and environmental risk.

 Sealing Sense is produced by the Fluid Sealing Association as part of our commitment to industry consensus technical education for pump users, contractors, distributors, OEMs and reps.
 This month’s Sealing Sense was prepared by FSA Member Rick Page.
 As a source of technical information on sealing systems and devices, and in cooperation with the European Sealing Association, the FSA also supports development of harmonized standards in all areas of fluid sealing technology.
 The education is provided in the public interest to enable a balanced assessment of the most effective solutions to pump technology issues on rational Total Life Cycle Cost (LCC) principles.